sebastienrousseau/sebastienrousseau.github.io/content/shokunin.md

 In today's digital landscape, speed is paramount.
 We sought a way to generate static websites that are high-quality, accessible, and SEO-friendly.
-No existing solution was elegant enough to meet our needs.
-We created our own from the ground up, aiming to provide a fast and reliable alternative to existing static site generators.
+No existing solution was able to meet our needs.
+Therefore, we created our own from the ground up, aiming to provide a fast and reliable alternative to existing static site generators.